 The Reproductive Justice Story Project is a grassroots patient advocacy organization.
 We exist to bring attention to mistreatment and abuse within our healthcare system as a result of a culture that is not always patient-centred and does not always prioritize communication, informed decision-making, and consent.

-We’re using our platform to speak up about disrespectful and abusive care during pregnancy, childbirth, postpartum, and while accessing other forms of reproductive healthcare, in order to hold harmful systems accountable and influence change across the province.
+We’re using our platform to speak up about disrespectful and abusive care during pregnancy, childbirth, postpartum, and while accessing other forms of reproductive healthcare in Ontario, Canada in order to hold harmful systems accountable and influence change across the province.

-If you have a personal story to share about reproductive healthcare you've received in recent years, consider sharing it for our Community Story Blog.
+If you have a personal story to share about reproductive healthcare you've received in Ontario, consider sharing it for our Community Story Blog.

 Our Community Story Blog launched in January 2018 to serve as a public body of evidence of the range of issues faced by patients today.
 We want to start a wider conversation about obstetric violence, birth trauma, and the bullying, disrespect, and abuse that has become all too common in reproductive healthcare today.